-“I enjoy creative and innovative works protected by IP, and I want to ensure that the creators and innovators are incentivized to continue their work."
+“As a an IP attaché, I enjoyed creative and innovative works protected by IP, and I wanted to ensure that the creators and innovators were incentivized to continue their work."

 Challenging.
-That’s how Ann describes her role as the USPTO intellectual property (IP) attaché based in Lima, Peru.
+That’s how Ann describes her former role as the USPTO intellectual property (IP) attaché based in Lima, Peru.

 Ann joined the USPTO nearly ten years ago because of her interest in domestic and international IP policy.
 “I enjoy creative and innovative works protected by IP, and I want to ensure that the creators and innovators are incentivized to continue their work.”

 Ann has now returned to the States and made a seamless transition from her role as an IP attaché back to attorney-advisor.